BenGWeeks/sp-dev-fx-webparts/samples/README.md

 ## SharePoint FrameWork client-side web part additional samples

 Additional samples (in addition to those you can get from the SharePoint > sp-dev-fx-webparts repository) around the SharePoint Framework client-side web parts to demonstrate different capabilities and possibilities on the framework.
 Each sample has it's own dedicated readme file to explain setup instructions and demonstrated capability.
+NB These samples are primarily based around Angular 2 and Kendo UI for Angular 2.